Do you miss the spark you used to have? Do you want to reconnect with your spouse, make them feel loved and special again?

 4. Playing a game that makes you think.

-Scrabble, upwords, clue, puzzles and card games.
+Scrabble, upwords, clue, puzzles, card games, and quizzes for couples.
 This is a fun way to use your brain and bond together.

 Thought-provoking questions to reconnect with your spouse intellectually